BestTimesToVisit.com Logo

 shopping

-Beyond its outdoor allure, Bozeman boasts a thriving arts community.
-Explore independent galleries showcasing local artists, catch a performance at the historic Ellen Theatre, or browse unique handcrafted jewelry and western art in the charming downtown boutiques.
+Beyond the rugged outdoors, Bozeman boasts a vibrant arts community.
+Explore independent galleries showcasing local painters and sculptors, catch a performance at the historic Ellen Theatre, or browse unique handcrafted jewelry and pottery in the charming downtown shops.
+Look for First Friday art walks for a lively evening of art and community.

 Stargazing in the Big Sky Dark Sky Reserve